 Commonly known as "possums", these pests are the only marsupial native to the United States.
 They are closely related to the Kangaroo and Koala.
 They are light gray in color and basically look like big rats.
 Opossums have five toes on each foot and a tail with no fur.

-A female gives birth twice a year, 13 days after conception, to 5 to 8 babies that remain in her pouch until able to walk around on their own by about 4 months of age.
+A female gives birth twice a year, 13 days after conception, to 5 to 8 babies that remain in her pouch until they’re able to walk around on their own by about 4 months of age.
 Baby opossums are so tiny at birth that 10 can fit in a teaspoon!
 The opossum’s long pink tail is prehensile, meaning it can be used as a fifth hand.
+Keep reading for more kid-friendly opossum information.

 Opossums like to eat garbage, fruit, vegetables, green plants, snails, slugs, snakes, and insects, including cockroaches, crickets, and beetles.
 They catch and eat rats and mice.
 They also eat dead animals of all types.